uthm4n/morpheus-datadog-instance-tab-plugin/README.md

 The DataDog REST API requires an API key as well as an Application key since we'll be fetching or getting data from the REST API.
 The process for generating the two keys are detailed in the DataDog [documentation](https://docs.datadoghq.com/account_management/api-app-keys/#api-keys).

-## Storing sensitive data

-Now that we know the credentials we'll need for interacting with the API, we need somewhere to store them.
-Morpheus Cypher provides a native method for securely storing sensitive data, such as API keys.

 ## Making API calls

 The Morpheus plugin library includes functions for simplifying the process of making a REST API call to an external system.